-Instructors conducting the in-service training program MUST BE certified by the Criminal Justice Education & Training Standards Commission or Sheriffs' Standards Commission.
+Instructors conducting mandated in-service training MUST BE certified by the Criminal Justice Education & Training Standards Commission or Sheriffs' Standards Commission.
 The use of guest participants is permitted provided they are subject to the direct on-site supervision of a commission-certified instructor.
 General Telecommunicator Instructor Certification and General Detention Officer Instructor Certification are not required to teach the topics to telecommunicators or detention officers.
+See FAQ #22 reference exceptions.